 I asked my daughter what she remembered of her grandparents.
 She doesn’t remember much of the older grandmother, who passed away when she was 4 years old.
 Her older grandfather lived to be 99, and she remembers his hobbies, his tall tales, and most importantly, his presence at family gatherings.
 She says, “It didn’t matter what he did or did not do with us.
 What mattered was that he was there.”
-So, next time you see your grandchildren give them the greatest gift of all: your past, present and future.
+So, next time you see your grandchildren, give them the greatest gift of all: your past, present, and future.

 Who were you?
 Where did you grow up?
-In what age did you grow up?
+At what age did you grow up?
 How did you meet your spouse?
 What kind of family did you have?
 Was your living situation much different than that of young people today?

 Did you go to college?
 What did you do after your formal education was completed?
 What did you train for?
 Did you get a job in that field?
 Kids today should be encouraged to do what they want to with the encouragement of their parents.

 When my grandparents lived in San Diego, we drove from Colorado every couple of years to visit them.
-Being kids going to California in the spring, we looked forward to swimming in the ocean and in the motel pool.
-It didn’t matter that the ocean current flowed down from Japan and Alaska, and that the motel pool was not heated.
+As kids going to California in the spring, we looked forward to swimming in the ocean and motel pool.
+It didn’t matter that the ocean current flowed down from Japan and Alaska and that the motel pool was not heated.
 We had to go swimming anyway.
 But not for long… I still remember that cold water!

 According to statistics, women live longer than men.
 So, what do you want to be when you grow up?
 How do you want to be remembered?
 Physically, I want to be remembered as a strong, healthy person who enjoyed life.
 When I eventually become old and infirm, I want the younger members of my family to understand that this, too, is part of life.
-I want my family to understand that I believe in a future after this life is gone, and that this transition is part of the deal.
+I want my family to understand that I believe in a future after this life is gone and that this transition is part of the deal.

 The most important thing to give your grandchildren is good, loving memories.
 Children say, “I wish I had known my grandparents better.”
 Assure your grandchildren that you are proud of them and will always love them, no matter where they are and where you are.